 First Semester 2022

 See Future Offerings

-When the Cold War ended two decades ago, some prominent commentators optimistically proclaimed that 'the end of history' had arrived and that international conflict was becoming obsolete.
-Yet the Cold War never really ended in the Asia-Pacific.
-Its legacy is still very much apparent in the form of the America-led bilateral network of security alliances and with the persistence of dangerous flashpoints on the Korean Peninsula and across the Taiwan Strait.
+When the Cold War ended in 1989, some prominent commentators optimistically proclaimed that 'the end of history' had arrived and that international conflict was becoming obsolete.
+Yet the Cold War never really ended in the Asia-Pacific region.
+Its legacy is still very much apparent in the form of the U.S.-led bilateral network of security alliances and with the persistence of dangerous flashpoints around the Korean Peninsula and across the Taiwan Strait.
 Longstanding historical tensions persist between Japan and Korea, China and Japan and India and Pakistan, to name just a few.
-In the interim, new powers such as China and India have risen at impressive rates, spending some of their newfound wealth on increasingly sophisticated weaponry.
-All of this, in turn, has created new interstate security dilemmas in the Asia-Pacific region and has generated speculation that a new 'arms race' is emerging as more established players respond in kind to these acquisitions.
-This course introduces the challenging and in many respects very dangerous range of international security issues currently facing the Asia-Pacific region and analyses the prospects for addressing them successfully through, for example, the utilization of new or existing institutional mechanisms.

-- Employ different analytical frameworks to analyse and explain key international security issues in the Asia-Pacific, and reflect critically on the relative merits of those analytical frameworks;
+- Employ different security concepts to analyse and explain key international security issues in the Asia-Pacific.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.